nasa-fornax/fornax-images/scripts/README.md

-- Instead of image names like `fornax_images:base-image-XYZ`, and `fornax_images:heasoft-XYZ`, we produce images like `base_image:XYZ` and `tractor:XYZ` as it is easy enough to do when we use the GitHub container registry, and it's more "normal".
+- Instead of image names like `fornax_images:base-image-XYZ`, and `fornax_images:heasoft-XYZ`, we produce images like `base_image:XYZ` and `astro-default:XYZ` as it is easy enough to do when we use the GitHub container registry, and it's more "normal".

 - All of the logic to build and push (or not build or push) exists within